JeffTheNinja57/bachelor_thesis_code/README.md

-# Particle swarm optimization of deep neural networks architectures for image classification
+# Particle Swarm Optimization for Multimodal CNN: Early vs. Late Fusion Performance for Action Recognition.

-**Authors:** Francisco Erivaldo Fernandes Junior and Gary G. Yen
+**Extended by:** Mihnea Angheluță from the original work by Francisco Erivaldo Fernandes Junior and Gary G. Yen

+## Overview

-This code can be used to replicate the results from the following paper:
+This repository contains an extended implementation of the PSO-CNN algorithm, building upon the work presented in the following paper:

-F. E. Fernandes Junior and G. G. Yen, “**Particle swarm optimization of deep neural networks architectures for image classification**,” Swarm and Evolutionary Computation, vol. 49, pp. 62–74, Sep.
+F. E. Fernandes Junior and G. G. Yen, "**Particle swarm optimization of deep neural networks architectures for image classification**," Swarm and Evolutionary Computation, vol. 49, pp. 62–74, Sep.
 2019.

 ```
 @article{fernandes_junior_particle_2019,